Chris Loder: Early life and career

 Christopher Loder was born on 5 September 1981 in Sherborne.
 He grew up near Folke in Dorset on his parents' farm and attended The Gryphon School in Sherborne.
 Aged 18, he joined South West Trains as a train guard.
 He stayed in the rail industry, rising to becoming head of new trains for South Western Railway, until his election to Parliament in 2019.

 Political career

+Local government career

 Loder became parish clerk for Bishops Caundle in 1998, and was awarded the young person's merit award for commitment to the local community.
 He was elected to West Dorset District Council to represent the ward of Cam Vale in a 2013 by-election.
 The district was subject to a boundary review and Loder was not re-elected in 2015 when the seat became a two-member ward.
 Loder was chairman of West Dorset Conservatives for more than three years until August 2019.